dafny-lang/ide-vscode/README.md

 # Dafny for Visual Studio Code (Preview Release)

 ⚠️ Warning: This is a **Preview Release** for extension development purposes.
-Please us the stable version if you just want to use Dafny.
+Please use the stable version if you want to use Dafny.
 Please note that only one of the two plugins may be active.
-The Dafny language server supports only Windows at this moment.

 This extension adds _Dafny_ support to Visual Studio Code.
-This VSCode plugin needs the Dafny language server, which is placed in a [separate git repository](https://gitlab.dev.ifs.hsr.ch/dafny-ba/dafny-language-server).
+This VSCode plugin requires the [Dafny language server]().
+The plugin will install it automatically upon first use.

 ## Features